Tokiwa (train): Service outline

 Tokiwa limited express services operate between Shinagawa in Tokyo and Iwaki in Fukushima Prefecture, supplementing the limited-stop Hitachi limited express services formerly named Super Hitachi.
 Tokiwa services are numbered from No. 51 to No. 92.

 Northbound Tokiwa trains depart Ueno at mainly hourly intervals, from 7:30am to 22:30pm, and also 6:15pm, 7:15pm, 8:15pm, 10pm and 11pm (Tokiwa No. 91, the last service of the day).

 21 northbound trains and 22 southbound trains operate every weekday.
 For northbound services, 2 trains terminate at Tsuchiura, 15 at Katsuta, 3 at Takahagi and 1 at Iwaki.
 For southbound services, 16 trains terminate at Shinagawa, with 6 at Ueno.

 25 northbound trains and 20 southbound trains operate every Saturday, Sunday or holiday.
 For northbound services, 2 trains terminate at Tsuchiura, 18 at Katsuta, 4 at Takahagi and 1 at Iwaki.
 For southbound services, 17 trains terminate at Shinagawa, with 3 at Ueno.

 Ticketing

 A supplementary ticket has to be purchased to board the train, along with the basic fare ticket.
 There are two types of such supplementary tickets, namely the Reserved Seat Ticket (座席指定券, Zaseki shitei ken), and the Unreserved Seat Ticket (座席未指定券, Zaseki mishitei ken).

 The Reserved Seat Ticket enables a specified seat to be reserved for the holder.
 The reserved status for the seat is signified by a green overhead lamp on top of the corresponding seat.

 The Unreserved Seat Ticket enables the holder to be seated on any unreserved seat.
-A red overhead lamp signifies that the seat is unreserved; while a yellow overhead lamp signifies that the seat is reserved for the later part of the journey, implying that one has to give away their seat to the passenger who has reserved the seat, when they board the train later.
+A red overhead lamp signifies that the seat is unreserved; while a yellow overhead lamp signifies that the seat is reserved for the later part of the journey, implying that one has to give up their seat to the passenger who has reserved the seat and change to another vacant seat, when they board the train later.